LOS ANGELES (CNS) - A windstorm will generate powerful winds across the Southland today and Thursday, forecasters said.

 “Damaging winds will blow down large objects such as trees and power lines.
 Power outages are expected.
-Travel will be difficult, especially for high-profile vehicles,” warned the National Weather Service in discussing the mountain winds.
+Travel will be difficult, especially for high-profile vehicles,” warned a National Weather Service statement.

 Photo: Getty Images